pingcap/tidb-operator/docs/local-dind-tutorial.md

 To access the TiDB cluster, use `kubectl port-forward` to expose the services to host.

+> **Note:** If you are deploying DinD on a remote machine rather than local PC, there may be problem accessing "localhost" of that remote system.
+When using `kubectl` 1.13 or later, it's possible to expose the port on `0.0.0.0` instead of `127.0.0.1` (which is default) by adding `--address 0.0.0.0` to the `kubectl port-forward` command.

 - Access TiDB using the MySQL client

     1. Use `kubectl` to forward the host machine port to the TiDB service port: